Top 10 Emerging Technologies

 Gene editing in plants

-A new gene editing method, called CRISPR, allows scientists to edit plant genes to increase plants’ resistance to drought and disease, and to combat the ever-evolving microbes that attack and destroy crops.
+A new gene-editing method, called CRISPR, allows scientists to edit plant genes.
+This is to increase plants’ resistance to drought and disease.
+Moreover, it can combat the ever-evolving microbes that attack and destroy crops.

 This could have a massive impact on food supply and food prices worldwide.
-So far, this technology has allowed scientists in China to create a fungus-resistant wheat, and a lab in the UK to produce drought-resistant varieties of barley.
+So far, this technology has allowed scientists in China to create a fungus-resistant wheat.
+Furthermore, a lab in the UK has been able to produce drought-resistant varieties of barley.

-In 2011, Cellectis, a bio-pharmaceutical company, started genetically engineering immune cells to treat cancer after doctors in New York and Philadelphia reported that they had found a way to control T cells.
+In 2011, Cellectis, a bio-pharmaceutical company, started genetically engineering immune cells to treat cancer.
+This was after doctors in New York and Philadelphia reported that they had found a way to control T cells.

-This technique has now been used in over 300 patients, with treatment offering spectacular results – including complete remission in some cases.
+This technique has now been used in over 300 patients, with treatment offering spectacular results.
+This includes complete remission in some cases.

 A dozen pharmaceutical firms and biotechnology companies are now working to bring this treatment to market.

-Nano-sensors are microscopic chemical, biological or surgical sensors that are used to convey information about nano-particles to the macroscopic world.
+Firstly, nano-sensors are microscopic chemical, biological or surgical sensors.
+These are used to convey information about nano-particles to the macroscopic world.

-Nano-sensors work just like other sensors – for example, the motion sensors that trigger automatic doors or those that prevent your washing machine from overflowing – except that they work on a microscopic level.
+Secondly, nano-sensors work just like other sensors.
+For example, the motion sensors that trigger automatic doors or those that prevent your washing machine from overflowing.
+Although, they work on a microscopic level.

-We specialise in providing Cape Town businesses with expert IT advice, security and network maintenance services and leading hardware and software products.
+We specialise in providing Cape Town businesses with expert IT advice, security and network maintenance services.
+Furthermore, we also provide leading hardware and software products.